magicalbrad/thundertixGA4/README.md

 As your needs may be diferent than mine, you should probably consider this as an example reference implementation, rather than a plug-and-play solution.
 Also be aware it could stop working at any time.

 Here's my approach.
-I am sonsidering the show to be the item name, and the ticket type to be the item variant.
+I am considering the show name to be the item name, and the ticket type to be the item variant.
 I am ignoring the date.

 I am triggerring a view_item event with a minimal ecommerce object with an item array containing just the show name displayed on that page.
 As I am using the "list of performances" embed, I am considering the next page, where the tickets are selected, to be the item page.
-If you are usng the normal event embed, the same approach should work.
+If you are usng the normal event embed, the same approach should work for the event page.

 The view_cart event is triggerred on the page where the payemt info is entered.
 (For some reason, there are two URLs for this page, /orders and /cart.)
 This creates a full ecommerce object.